sahilrajput03/sahilrajput03/articles/why-business.md

 26 Oct 2025

 I'm fed up with working on projects which I don't have full control of.
+Control here means I have full flexibility and abiliry to unleash my capacity in as many domains as possible.
 I crave the “true feeling” of working on a project which:

 - I am responsible for complete control & responsibility in terms of project delivery and software quality.
 - I can take responsibility for selling directly to people (customers or other businesses).